Tarundomakonda/Windows-Security-Monitoring-Brute-Force-Detection-using-Splunk-SIEM/README.md

 ## 📌 Conclusion

 This project demonstrates hands-on experience with Splunk SIEM for monitoring Windows logs, detecting brute-force attacks, and implementing real-world SOC workflows including alerting and dashboard-based analysis.

----

-## 💼 Resume Description

-> Built an end-to-end SIEM lab using Splunk to ingest Windows logs, simulate brute-force attacks, detect suspicious activity using SPL queries (EventCode 4625), configure high-severity real-time alerts with throttling, and design dashboards for real-time security monitoring and incident response.